How it works

 Structured audience deliberation designed to maximize the metacognitive value of debates for participants beyond the primary debaters

-The dynamic model structures students’ debate experience in three phases.
+The visualizer structures students’ debate experience in three phases.
 You can use Argutopia to build assignments that include one, two or all three phases:

 Before the debate

-Before the debate begins, the model illustrates the points of controversy for which debaters prepare their arguments.
+Before the debate begins, the visualizer illustrates the points of controversy to help debaters prepare their arguments.

 During the debate